as19911/DogDates/README.md

 ## Core Features
 * Create account
 * User login
-* Create or update profile (information about user and dog)
+* Create and update profile (information about user and dog)
   * Fill out text fields (drop-down menu of locations)
   * Upload pictures
-  * Upload video
-  * Link to social media
 * View other users’ profiles
 * Like or dislike a user
 * Match with a user (unlock the ability to view extra user information)